 Her experience ranges from running Level Playing Field Institute, designing a bicycle powered rice thresher for small-acre farmers in Burma, and creating the blueprint for Taproot Foundation which connects nonprofits and passionate, skilled volunteers who share their expertise pro bono.
 To date Taproot has delivered $152M of pro bono services in marketing, strategy, HR and IT solutions that orgs need to achieve their missions.

 Earlier in her career, Caroline built game-changing programs such as HP’s “Matter to a Million” partnership with Kiva, which has made over $12m of loans to over 350,000 people globally.
 As Head of Philanthropy and Community Outreach at Twitter, she launched the Twitter NeighborNest, a neighborhood learning center supporting low-income families by providing access to technology, classes and childcare.
 Wherever she goes, Caroline brings a deep commitment to helping stakeholders across sectors collaborate for maximum impact all while using an equity lens.

-Silicon Valley Business Journal has recognized Caroline as one of their “40 Under 40” and the State of California awarded her the Hoffman Prize for her dedication to high-impact service locally and around the world.
-She was an Aspen Institute First Mover and currently sits on the boards of the U.S. Fund for UNICEF NW Chapter, World Affairs Council, and Pacific Primary.
+Her work has earned her recognition including: Most Influential Women in Business List (2016, SF Business Times), 40 Under 40 (Silicon Valley Business Journal), and The Hoffman Prize from the State of California.
+She was an Aspen Institute First Mover and currently sits on the Global Fund for Women board and Kiva’s Leadership Advisory board.
+Previous boards include the US Fund for UNICEF NW Chapter, World Affairs Council and Pacific Primary.
 Caroline received her BA from Vassar College and was a Sloan Fellow at Stanford University Business School.
-She’s @CBarlerin on Twitter.